Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

-With the stratified structure and the characterization of the tangent spaces in hand, we can now analyze the differentiability of the projection operator $\Pi_{\mathbb{S}^n_+}$ along the strata.
-In particular, we shall see that, when restricted to a fixed stratum $\Mcal_{p,q}$, the mapping $\Pi_{\mathbb{S}^n_+}: \Mcal_{p,q} \to \Mcal_{p,0}$ is not only differentiable with an explicit closed-form differential, but is in fact of class $C^\infty$, thus strengthening the previously known $C^1$-differentiability (see Remark~\ref{remark:C2-PiK}).
-These regularity properties are fundamental for the variational analysis and the algorithmic developments in our subsequent discussions.
-Since the proof relies on analytic functional calculus for symmetric matrices, it is deferred to Appendix~\ref{appendix:smooth}.
+Having established the stratified structure and characterized its tangent spaces, we shall analyze the differentiability of the metric projection $\Pi_{\mathbb{S}^n_+}$ along the strata.
+Specifically, when restricted to a fixed stratum $\mathcal{M}_{p,q}$, the mapping $\Pi_{\mathbb{S}^n_+}: \mathcal{M}_{p,q} \to \mathcal{M}_{p,0}$ is not only differentiable with an explicit closed-form differential, but is $C^\infty$-smooth, strengthening previously known $C^1$-differentiability results (see Remark~\ref{remark:C2-PiK}).
+These regularity properties fundamentally underpin the variational analysis and algorithmic developments in the sequel.
+As the proof relies on analytic functional calculus for symmetric matrices, it is deferred to Appendix~\ref{appendix:smooth}.